adrienmarcos/adrienmarcos/README.md

 <div>
  <h3>Hi there! <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="30px" height="30"></h3>
   I am Adrien Rossato. <br/>
-  I am studying Computer Science and I am a Web Developer, my current stack is Vuejs or Angular, Java with Spring Framework. <br/>
+  I am a Software Developer, my current stack is Java with Spring Framework, Javascript, Typescript, Angular, Vuejs. <br/>
   I am improving my knowledge on <strong>Java</strong> with <strong>Spring Framework</strong> and <strong>Angular</strong> looking to be a fullstack developer. <br/>
   You can see below the technologies that I use the most and my social media links✨.
 Cya!
 </div>